-In recent time, resources of water is coming under increasing pressure due to the changing climate.
-The demand of water is affected with the supply and quality by the climate change.
+Today, climatic change is imposing threat to the available water sources.
 The loss in water supply as well as climate change enhance the competition for the use of water for the economic, social and environmental applications in arid and semi-arid areas of India.
-In future, water would be at high demand due to the large population who need irrigation and industrialization at the expense of drinking water.
-After 2025AD, worse condition can be generate if the amount of rainfall decrease in the major food producing regions and increase in the rate of evaporation (Mall, Bhatle and Pandey, 2007).
+In future, water would be a scarce resource.